 Provides forward payment assistance for up to 6 months or until the maximum per household assistance cap of the lesser of $30,000.
 This program is now available as a standalone option – mortgage reinstatement is not required to qualify.
+As a standalone option, mortgage payments cannot be delinquent to be eligible.
 To qualify for forward mortgage payment assistance, homeowners must have a debt to housing expense ratio of 40% or more.
 Income documentation will be required for forward paying mortgage assistance.

 Provides funds for past due property taxes, reverse mortgage insurance premiums, homeowner association (HOA) fees, condominium fees, or common charges that put ownership of the property at-risk including mortgage foreclosures and displacement of homeowners.
 Maximum assistance falls under the maximum cap of $30,000 and

 Provides funds to resolve delinquent payments for utility services, including electric, heating/fuel, water, and/or sewer bills, and other related utility costs, particularly for those utility bills where no program currently exists in the Commonwealth, and that there is imminent loss of utility disconnection, liens, possible foreclosure, or homeowner displacement.
 Utility assistance may be available in combination with mortgage reinstatement and mortgage payment assistance or as a standalone option for homeowners without a mortgage.
 The maximum utility assistance is capped at $8,000.

 The Pennsylvania Homeowner Assistance Fund is being supported, in whole or in part, by federal award number HAF-0131 awarded to

 the Commonwealth of Pennsylvania by the U.S. Department of the Treasury.